PrivateDev/MonologHandlers/README.md

 ###MemcachedBufferHandler
 Requires Memcached driver.
 Pass it and your Handler, where you want to reduce message rate, to MemcachedBufferHandler controller.
-Hint.
 To pass more than one handler you may use Monolog's GroupHandler to group them.

 ###How to add custom Handler see your framework docs: